Topl/BramblSc-docs/docs/Overview/Assumptions.md

 * Classes that can be used to create instances or objects.
 The objects have functions/methods and attributes.
 We do not assume that there is inheritance between classes.
-* Some implementation languages allow functions or methods to throw exceptions or panic when something unexpected happens that is outside of the assumptions, requirements and behaviors documented here.
+* Some implementation languages allow functions or methods to throw exceptions or panic when something unexpected happens that is outside the assumptions, requirements and behaviors documented here.
 This way of dealing with unexpected behavior is not be documented as part of any interface documented here.
 If implementations need to respond to an unexpected situation in this way, the implementation must document this behavior.
 * Interfaces describe a set of functions/methods provided by classes that implement the interfaces.
 We do not assume